d-tork/d-tork.github.io/index.md

 * [Africa Command (AFRICOM) Mission](https://www.africom.mil/about-the-command/our-team/combined-joint-task-force---horn-of-africa) - with links to social media pages

 I wish I could say something about the photos on those pages, but my internet is so slow I can't get them to load.
-I'm sure everyone here is on their bunk watching Netflix all at the same time.
+I'm sure everyone here is on their bunk watching Netflix.